Adele Spitzeder: Early life

 Adelheid Luise Spitzeder was born on 9 February 1832 in Berlin.
 Her parents were the actors and singers Josef Spitzeder and Elisabeth "Betty" Spitzeder-Vio.
 She had six half-siblings from her father's first marriage to Henriette Schüler.
 Her parents met in Berlin where both were engaged at the Königsstädtisches Theater, Josef as a director and Betty as an actress; they married in 1831.
 That year, he performed as a guest at the National Theater in Munich to critical acclaim.
-King Ludwig I offered him and his wife a salary of 6,000 gulden yearly if they took a permanent engagement at the National Theater, which led to the family moving to Munich.
+King Ludwig I offered him and his wife an annual salary of 6,000 gulden if they took a permanent engagement at the National Theater, which led to the family moving to Munich.
 When Josef Spitzeder died suddenly on 13 December 1832, Ludwig I agreed to help Betty by paying for the children's tuition.
 Betty then married Franz Maurer and took an engagement at the Carltheater in Vienna in 1840, where Spitzeder attended a Höhere Mädchenschule run by the order of the Ursulines; after a year, she entered the convent's boarding school.
 In 1844, she and her mother moved back to Munich, where the family lived with Spitzeder's half-siblings and cousins.
 At age 16, she went to a renowned school led by Madame Tanche.
 After leaving Tanche's school, she was tutored in foreign languages, composing and piano-playing.